Isobutane vs Butane – Isobutane Refrigerant – Isobutane Gas – What is Isobutane?

 This can work well when there are temperatures both below and above freezing.

-Isobutane is a Liquefied Petroleum Gas
+Isobutane and Butane are Liquefied Petroleum Gas

 They are a group of flammable hydrocarbon gases liquefied through pressurisation and commonly used as fuel.